edwinb-ai/axioms/README.md

 ## End result

-This is what you get with this configuration files:
+This is what you get with these configuration files:

 ![terminal](imgs/proof_of_concept.png)